Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: EXPERIMENTS

 To evaluate the quality of the dimensional reduction, the size of the different models that are used for predictions are required.
 Table \ref{tab:NumParamsModel} lists the number of model parameters.
-The number of model parameters of the MLP and CNN has been chosen large enough such that the prediction performance is satisfying, but is also limited to be able to compute $P_{\mathrm{lowrankopt-GGN}}$.
+The number of model parameters of the MLP and CNN has been chosen large enough such that the prediction performance is satisfying, but is also limited to be able to compute $P_{\mathrm{lowrankopt-GGN}}$ and the full LA.